conduitio-labs/conduit-connector-oracle/README.md

 ## General

 Oracle connector is one of [Conduit](https://github.com/ConduitIO/conduit) plugins.
-It provides a source Oracle connector.
+It provides both, a source and a destination Oracle connector.

 Connector uses [godror - Go DRiver for ORacle](https://godror.github.io/godror/).
 This driver is required to be installed.
 See [Godror Installation](https://godror.github.io/godror/doc/installation.html) for more information.